 For example, a household with two members must make less than $63,148 to qualify for Chapter 7 bankruptcy, while a single person must make less than $47,238.

 Those who earn too much to file Chapter 7 bankruptcy can file Chapter 13 bankruptcy under state law.
 Chapter 13 bankruptcy filings are for clients who can still afford to pay their debts, but not as quickly as demanded by their creditors.
 Chapter 13 bundles a client’s debts together so they make a single monthly payment to a bankruptcy trustee.
 That trustee then distributes that money to various creditors.
 However, while bankruptcy filings suspend foreclosure proceedings in progress, they still must make their mortgage payments as normal.

 Numerous routes are available to address a client’s needs, and we can help determine the best option for your unique situation.
 If you are struggling financially but are questioning whether you should talk to an attorney, give us a call.
-We offer free consultations with a bankruptcy attorney and would love to speak with you.
+We offer free consultations with a bankruptcy expert and would love to speak with you.
 You deserve a local bankruptcy attorney who understands the specific challenges you face in getting your financial life back on track.

 Chapter 11 bankruptcies are most open used by businesses, not private citizens.
 Individuals filing Chapter 11 usually have large nonexempt debts and a large amount of nonexempt property.
 Chapter 11 lets business continue to operate but hands control over major decisions to the court.
 The court decides what actions that business can take, up to and including shutting down business operations.
 The debtor must submit a reorganization plan to the court, which must include plans to pay off all obligations in full.